yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 And if
 <p align="center"> <img src="./img/condition.png" alt="MLE" width="30%" height="30%"/> </p>
-this condition is satisfy We can get theorem 2's result:
+this condition is satisfy, we can get theorem 2's result:
 <p align="center"> <img src="./img/result.png" alt="MLE" width="30%" height="30%"/> </p>

+**NOTE**: if "f derivative with respect of w" is zero, policy is on local or global optimal.
+So this case is not considered

 ## Theorem 3.